 The General Services Administration (GSA) is a federal agency that has two major services the Public Building Services (PBS) and the Federal Acquisition Service (FAS).
-For our purposes the GSA’s role in the FAS has it manages the GSA Schedule Contract System.
-The GSA is the agency responsible for negotiating contracts with pending GSA schedule contract holders, which will then allow the authorized federal buyers to order the product/service at pre-negotiated prices and terms.
+For our purposes, the GSA’s role in the FAS is that it manages the GSA Schedule Contract System.
+The GSA is the agency responsible for negotiating contracts with pending GSA Schedule Contract holders, which will then allow the authorized federal buyers to order the product/service at pre-negotiated prices and terms.

-Once awarded a GSA schedule contract, contractors are required to post the negotiated prices on GSA Advantage.
+Once awarded a GSA Schedule contract, contractors are required to post the negotiated prices on GSA Advantage.
 Agencies may use the GSA Advantage website to purchase products.
-For purchasesUnder Mircopurchase Threshold of $3,500 the contractor is required to accept the government current micro-purchase threshold a SmartPay card.
-It is up to the contractor is they accept the SmartPay card over the micropurchase threshold.
+For purchasesunder the mirco-purchase threshold of $3,500, the contractor is required to accept the GSA SmartPay purchase card.
+It is up to the contractor if they accept the SmartPay card over the micro-purchase threshold.

 Simplified Acquisition Threshold – generally used for purchases between $3,500 and $150,000.
 For these purchases completed from GSA Schedules the federal buyer needs to document reviewing three sources before making a purchase.
 GSA Schedules are regarded as the easiest place to go in order to meet the market research requirement prior to award of a Simplified Acquisition Purchase.